2020–2021 China–India skirmishes: China India trade

 On 8 August, the Business Today reported that mainland China's exports to India since January 2020, amidst the boycott calls, had fallen 24.7 per cent year-on-year according to the Government of India's customs data.
 It was also reported that the share of Chinese smartphones companies in the Indian market fell to 72 per cent during the June quarter 2020 from 81 per cent in the March quarter 2020."

 However, an article in The Hindu attributed the decline largely to the COVID-19 pandemic lockdown in India, with imports from China rising back to nearly pre-lockdown levels in July.
 On 9 September, the Financial Express reported that the "Border clash fails to dampen India-China trade" and that there was a "surge in exports" from India to China.
 Total trade between the countries in 2021 crossed USD 125 billion.

 In February 2022, India banned 54 more Chinese apps over the border clashes.

+In 2022, India's imports from China reached record high, while trade deficit increased over $100 billion.